NCIP/edct-analytics/README.md

 eDCT Analytics is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.

-You will find more details about EDCT Analytics in the following links:
+You will find more details about eDCT Analytics in the following links:

  * [Code Repository](https://github.com/NCIP/edct-analytics)
  * [Issue Tracker](https://tracker.nci.nih.gov/browse/EDCT)